India’s Rug Saint

 Finding this system abhorrent, Chaudhary adopted a policy of no loans, and no middlemen.
 And he wanted the women he worked with to take charge of their own futures.
 These ambitions meant having to create his own extended supply chain, and manage it step by step.
 It took Chaudhary years to accomplish this, but once his system was in place, with no middlemen to take their cut, Jaipur Rugs became more profitable.

 This allowed Chaudhary to raise his weavers’ wages, JRC says, to double what others paid, and still remain competitive in the upper range of the hand-knotted rug market.
-At retail, most of JRC’s top-of-the-line wool and silk rugs cost about the same as comparable high-end hand-knotted rugs from other companies, between $5-$8,000 for a rug that measures 8’x10’.
+At retail, most of JRC’s top-of-the-line wool and silk rugs cost about the same as comparable high-end, hand-knotted rugs from other companies, between $5-$8,000 for a rug that measures 8 by 10 feet.
 JRC is less forthcoming about its weavers’ wages, so the best information I could find was in a 10-year-old study, by C.K.
 Prahalad, the late Professor of Corporate Strategy at the University of Michigan’s Ross School of Business.
 In 2008, Prahalad reported, JRC weavers were paid between 1,300 and 3,000 Rupees, which at that time equated to $28 to $65 a month.
-While these wages seem meager, Prahalad found they were roughly twice what other handcrafts paid, and up to ten times what could be earned in agriculture.
+While these wages seem meager, Prahalad found they were roughly twice what other handcrafts paid, and up to 10 times what could be earned in agriculture.

 To pull all this off, Chaudhary made contact, in 2005, with Harold Rosen, who directs a highly-regarded social enterprise called Grassroots Business Fund.
 Having spent two decades as director of emerging markets investments for the International Finance Corporation (a member of the World Bank Group), Rosen had been a pioneer in the field of microfinance for social enterprises.